 They look good in mass plantings or as border edges, and make fantastic container plants.
 Bright, nearly–evergreen foliage and ease of care make them invaluable as a shade plant.
 There are a myriad of cultivars to choose from that will grow in almost any garden situation.
 Most varieties will grow in full sun in the Pacific Northwest, except those with white (frosted) or yellow–toned leaves which can bleach and burn in the sun.

 Conversely, Heucheras will become leggy, pale in color and less floriferous in full shade.
-Varieties which perform best in dense shade include the lime cultivars such as ‘Eletric Lime’ and ‘Lime Marmalade’, the color changing ‘Electra’, glowing red ‘Fire Chief’, classic green and burgundy ‘Green Spice’ and the green and white ‘Snow Angel’.
+Varieties which perform best in dense shade include the lime cultivars such as ‘Lime Ruffles’ and ‘Lime Marmalade’, the shimmering ‘Spellbound’, glowing red ‘Fire Chief’, classic green and burgundy ‘Green Spice’ and the green and white ‘Snow Angel’.

-Some lovely flowering varieties include Firefly, Lipstick, Ginger Ale and Cherry Cola.
+Some lovely flowering varieties include Paris, Bella Note, Lipstick, Ginger Ale and Cherry Cola.

 Locally here in Oregon, Dan Hines of Terra Nova Nurseries is known for introducing new cultivars of Heuchera.
-To view the dazzeling array of colors and textures visit Terra Nova’s website.
+To view the dazzling array of colors and textures visit Terra Nova’s website.
 The new cultivars coming out are hybrids of the species native to North America.
-One species that is being used in to increase the heat and humidity tolerance of Heuchera is H. villosa.
+Recent additions have included dwarf cultivars perfect for containers and small spaces.
+They are truly "Little Cuties".